ideal-lab5/iris-docs/src/developers/data_assets.md

 ## Adding data and Creating Asset Classes

-As can be seen from the description above, data asset class creation is always preceded by data encryption, ciphertext ingestion, and finally gateway node ingestion and verification.
+Data asset class creation is always preceded by data encryption, ciphertext ingestion, and finally gateway node ingestion and verification.

-The first step is to invoke the iris_encrypt RPC endpoint that is exposed by all Iris nodes.
+The first step is to invoke the `iris_encrypt` RPC endpoint that is exposed by all Iris nodes.
+This requires that at least one proxy node is available.

-To add data to the network, a data owner must first run the [offchain client](./offchain_client.md) and there must be at least one available [proxy node](./proxy.md).
-First, the desired data to be ingested is added to the offchain client.
-The data owner then invokes the `create` extrinsic from the [iris-assets](../pallets/pallet_dat_assets.md) pallet.

 ### Adding Composable Access Rules and Rule Executors